 Special skin wash or cream

 Some chemicals and creams are used as a mild skin peel or wash, with stronger concentrations obtained by prescription only, or as therapeutic chemical peel at your dermatologist.
 You cannot get hold of these creams in a concentration that can peel skin – or your pearly penile papules – over the counter, nor should you try.
-You are likely to damage your penis using a chemical peel, and it would have been faster and easier to walk into ENRICH in Melbourne and have your pearly penile papules removed the old fashioned way – by laser.
+You are likely to damage your penis using a chemical peel, and it would have been faster and easier to walk into ENRICH in Melbourne and have your pearly penile papules removed the old fashioned way – by PPP laser treatment.

 Using toothpaste – sometimes touted as being ‘antibacterial’ is a total waste of time, and may only make you feel slightly embarrassed as your penis cools from the mint flavouring.
 You do not have a bacterial infection, so anything saying it works because it’s ‘antibacterial’ is misinformed about pearly penile papules and their removal.